raspberrychris/cryptotravellers/content/blog/how-anonymous-is-bitcoin.md

 Bitcoin exchanges need a name and an account to run transactions through which is not anonymous at all.
 Bitcoin miners have their own transactions that they can link back to their IP addresses as well.

 Bitcoin and other cryptocurrencies are for the most part, anonymous.
 They don't use names or emails.
 Bitcoin transactions needs a name for every account which is not anonymous at all as the IP address can be linked to any transaction that person has made in their lifetime.

 ## Edward Snowden and Bitcoin

 Since Edward Snowden's revelations back in 2013, we've learned that Bitcoin is not quite as anonymous as it seems.
 With a public ledger system like Bitcoin, all transactions are recorded and available for anyone to see at any given time.
 This is not anonymous at all.
 The Bitcoin transaction records are public so it could be traced back to the person that made the payment and their IP address as well.

+> _“Taproot does not fix Bitcoin’s privacy problem, and there are some arguments that it makes it worse by this sort of fragmented address space making a forensic sort of flow analysis easier.” - Edward Snowdon_

 ## Which Coins are more privacy focused than Bitcoin?